Jill F Strauss

 Phone: +1 (212) 220-8000;ext=5345

 Jill Strauss, PhD, teaches Conflict Resolution, Intercultural Communication, and Public Speaking for Non-native Speakers of English in the Speech, Communications and Theater Arts Department at Borough of Manhattan Community College (CUNY).
 Her research involves Restorative Practices and the visual interpretation of narrative and difficult histories.
 She incorporates virtual reality technology in her curriculum so that students can make visible hidden histories by creating monuments in augmented reality.
 This project has grown into a collaboration with Mt.
 Sinai Hospital in New York City.
 Jill completed her PhD at Ulster University in Northern Ireland in 2010, where she designed an innovative fieldwork project integrating storytelling and visual art for empathy and validation as one way to address a history of mutual humiliation and historical conflict.
-Jill is co-editor of Slavery’s Descendants: Shared Legacies of Race and Reconciliation (Rutgers University Press 2019) along with other articles and book chapters.
+She is co-editor of Slavery’s Descendants: Shared Legacies of Race and Reconciliation (Rutgers University Press 2019) along with other articles and book chapters.